 GIS stands for Geographic Information Systems and is a tool that allows data scientists to create custom maps and perform geospatial analyses to help make smarter decisions.
 It is a constantly-evolving blend of data, technology, analytical tools, and expertise.
 GIS can be used in a multitude of ways to examine patterns across geography and time.
-Examples of when you might use GIS include modeling the spread of forest fires, where to build a new health care facility in a community, and where to choose a study site for specimen sampling.
+Examples of when you might use GIS include modeling the spread of forest fires, where to build a new health care facility in a community, and modeling the loss of glacier ice over time.
 The possibilities are limitless and the capacity to innovate with GIS technologies is always growing.

 Starting your GIS project and not sure where to begin?
 See the following resources to help kick off your project (these guides can be applicable to many disciplines):